(This lesson was updated in March 2017.)

 - Don’t try to write down anything and everything you hear.
 Don’t just write down words that you understand.
 Write down the essential information that you will need to understand the lecture later

 - Use symbols and shorthand.
-Everybody develops their own system for this, but here are some suggestions: http://english-zone.com/study/symbols.html
+Everybody develops their own system for this.
+Here is a system that you can start with.

 - If NPR, VOA and TED Talks are too long for you, practice note-taking with the shorter clips from Listen a Minute.

 When you sit down to take the test, you will get 3 sheets of paper.
 Every time you put up your hand, the proctors are supposed to give you 3 more sheets of paper, but that doesn’t always happen.
 It may take a while for a proctor to see your hand, if they are paying attention at all.
 Use your 3 sheets of paper wisely!
 Don’t use all 3 pages on a single lecture or conversation.

 For the TOEFL speaking section, it’s OK to speak English with an accent.
 Your pronunciation doesn’t have to be perfect, but you need to speak clearly and be understood.

 The speaking section measures three things: